kolyasiquez/YOLO-Real-Time-Detection-Agent/README.md

 The script simulates pressing the E key.

-Then player is moving using simple algorithm (2 times left, 2 times right and it continues instantly.
+Then player is moving using simple algorithm (2 times left, 2 times right and it repeats instantly.

 Stops when K is pressed.